“I was born in the desert

 Hell and high water

 To bring you my love”

-To Bring You My Love was PJ Harvey‘s baptismal leap in the Delta water.
-Thanks to the stellar production by Flood and John Parish, you can hear Harvey dive inside Southern-inspired tides, searching for creative salvation within the sinister soul of American Blues.
-During “Down By The Water,” as Harvey sings “Little fish big fish swimming in the water/Come back here, man, gimme my daughter,” you can hear lyrical odes to one of her heroes while growing up, Leadbelly, particularly his classic tale “Salty Dog.”
+To Bring You My Love found PJ Harvey taking a baptismal leap in the Delta water.
+Backed with production by Flood and John Parish, Harvey dives inside Southern-inspired tides, searching for creative salvation within the sinister soul of American blues.
+In the album’s breakout single “Down By The Water,” as Harvey sings “Little fish big fish swimming in the water/Come back here, man, gimme my daughter,” she offers lyrical odes to one of her heroes while growing up, Leadbelly, particularly his classic tale “Salty Dog.”
 And you can hear these same blues influence, throughout, that Polly Jean was reared on while growing up in Dorset, England.

 Some of my favorite numbers have a legendary acoustic Latin flavor.
 “Send His Love to Me” is a highly erotic plea to the heavens to send her back the Lover she so desires.
 To Bring You My Love closes with the Cave-inspired, western themed “The Dancer.”
 In between orgasmic wails of affection, Harvey sings.

 For the lord just to send me home some sign

 I’ve looked long, I’ve looked far

 To bring peace to my black and empty heart”

 To Bring You My Love is a longing for a woman’s independence, search for true love in a wasteland of misogynistic blues and loss of God.
 You can feel this in her bloody and heart-clenching lyrics.
 These aren’t the domestically spirited songs from last year’s White Chalk.
 The incarnation of Polly Jean Harvey that emerged in 1995 is one of a siren sonically slithering around the tales of these desolated songs like an outlaw seductress.
 You feel her sensual spark oozing from her soulful croons as she attempts to lure her lover to bed in “C’mon Billy.”